aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Procedure:** This EGV is prepared primarily based on the information of the forestry related disturbances as registered per inventoried forest stand - [State Forest Service's State Forest Registry](#Ch04.01).
-The register however includes obvious errors - values later than 2024 and earlier than 1500 that are set to NA.
+The register, however, includes obvious errors - values later than 2024 and earlier than 1500 that are set to NA.
 Remaining values are subtracted from 2024.
 In stands with no disturbance registered, the age of dominant tree group is used to calculate minimum difference (age of